usptact/MarkovMixtureModel/README.md

 Each sequence in a cluster is modeled using (a) a vector of initial state probabilities and (b) a transition probability matrix.
 Globally, the model also learns (c) the proportion of the clusters.

+The assumption is that a sequence belongs only to one cluster.
+The parameters generating a sequence don't change within a sequence (no switching).

 ## Usage

 1. Prepare a data file or use the synthetic data generator